zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/register-db/gb-register-db.md

     The source and target databases appear in the list of Registered Databases.
 The database registration becomes Active after a few minutes.

-7. Repeat the instructions under Task 2 to unlock the GGADMIN user on the TargetADW database.
+7. Repeat Task 2, steps 1 to 7, to unlock the GGADMIN user on the TargetADW database.

 You may now **proceed to the next lab**.